 Planning your exchange studies

-Once you have been nominated to go on an exchange by your home university, you will receive a link to Lund University’s online application for nominated exchange students as well as contact details from your coordinator at Lund University.
+Once you have been nominated to go on an exchange by your home university, you will receive a link to Lund University’s online application for nominated exchange students (SoleMove) as well as contact details from your coordinator at Lund University.
+This is usually sent out the day before the application period opens.
 You do not apply for exchange studies via University Admissions in Sweden.

 The academic year consists of two semesters: